Pathogen Informed Resistance to Oomycete Diseases in Ecosystems, Agriculture and Aquaculture (PROTECTA).

 What will PROTECTA do?

 We will train the next generation of scientific innovators and future European Research Leaders – 15 Early Stage Researchers- many of whom are also registered as PhD students at our participating universities.

 -Multi-sectorial and interdisciplinary training for every ESR

 -Industry mentors embedded in every supervisor team

 -Up to 10 months abroad on secondment for each student

 -A four phase integrated, collaborative, doctoral training programme

-PROTECTA is an Innovation Training Network funded by the European Union through the Marie Skłodowska-Curie Actions, within the H2020 programme and under grant agreement number 766048.
+PROTECTA is an EU Marie Skłodowska-Curie actions Innovation Training Network (ITN) Project financed by the EU through H2020-MSCA-ITN-2017 under grant agreement number 766048.